RetroAchievements/docs/docs/guidelines/content/hash-labels.md

 ---
 title: Hash Labels
-description: This guide covers labeling ROMs linked to achievement sets, including label types, image labels, and examples.
+description: This guide covers labeling hashes linked to achievement sets, including label types, image labels, and examples.
 ---

 # Hash Labels

-Every ROM that is linked to an achievement set must be clearly identified and labeled.
+Every hash that is linked to an achievement set must be clearly identified and labeled.
 These labels help players know which versions of a game are compatible as well as if there are any translation patches, bug fixes, cosmetic hacks, quality of life hacks, etc. that they can use.

 [[toc]]

-## Info for Supported Game Files
+## Info for Supported Game Hashes

 - RA Hash: Check [Game Identification](/developer-docs/game-identification) to learn more about these.
 These appear in `Manage Hashes` automatically.
-- File Name - File name should be entered as the description.
+- Hash Description - A description should be entered to identify the hash.
 These are typically automatic, but may need some adjustments.
 - Labels - You can use the labels listed below by using the filename of the image (no extension).
 - Patch URL - Link to either a .zip or .7z file in the [RAPatches](https://github.com/RetroAchievements/RAPatches) GitHub repository.
 - Resource Page URL - Link to a specific No Intro, Redump, RHDN, SMWCentral, itch.io, etc. page.

 ## Images